-LEVEL 1 LEVEL 2 LEVI EL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place be appropr have been p classroom but the beh to negative dministration - may iate when supports put in place in the to address behavior avior has continued ely affect the learning ent and others Suspension - ma appropriate whe interventions an have been put in ay be en ed supports n place but the dating ses or more Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OF DISRUPTIVE BEHAV LEVEL 1 LEVEL 2 LEVEL 4 Offense: (2.2) Other Sexual Offenses involving inappropriate sexual contact but no forcible compulsion.
-All Students (K-12) • • • Offense: (2.1) Forcible Sex Offense: Involving forcible compulsion and completed or attempted sexual intercourse, oral sexual conduct, anal sexual conduct, or aggravated sexual contact with or without weapons, including, but not limited to, rape and sodomy All Students (K-12) • Offense (1): Homicide Any conduct that results in the death of another person.
-All Students (K-12) •
+Offense: (3) Robbery Forcible stealing from a person weapon. n by using or thre eatening the immedia te use of physical force e upon that p person, wi th or without a All Students (K-12) • • • LEVEL 1 LE EVEL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place appropriate wh been put in pla to address beha behavior has co ontinued to ct the learning of Level 3: Short Term Suspension - may be appropriate when inte and supports have been place but the behavior escalating (repeated of more serious offenses en put in r is offenses or Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OR DIS BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 LEV 3 LEVEL 4 Offense: (2.2) Other Sexual involving inappropriate sexual forcible compulsion.
+All Students (K-12) • • 1 • Involving forcible compulsio aggravated sexual contact with Offense: (2.1) Forcible Sex Offense: Involving forcible compulsion and completed or attempted sexual intercourse, oral sexual conduct, anal sexual conduct, or aggravated sexual contact with or without weapons, including, but not limited to, rape and sodomy All Students (K-12) • Offense (1): Homicide Any conduct that results in t he death of anoth ner person.

-THE PREVIOUS LISTINGS ARE NOT INTENDED TO BE ALL- INCLUSIVE.
+THE PREVIOUS LISTINGS ARE NOT INTENDED TO BE ALL-INCLUSIVE.
 THE ADMINISTRATION RESERVES THE RIGHT TO IMPLEMENT DISCIPLINARY ACTION FOR INCIDENTS NOT SPECIFICALLY IDENTIFIED ABOVE.
 STUDENTS WHO ENGAGE IN BEHAVIOR DETERMINED TO BE INAPPROPRIATE AND/OR DISRUPTIVE TO THE SCHOOL ENVIRONMENT WILL BE SUBJECT TO DISCIPLINARY CONSEQUENCES.